 “I’d let her go.
 Even if she did wake up, this state of life would be unbearable.
 We do not know how long her brain was deprived of oxygen.”

-“My decision is let her go, but only if everyone else agrees.
+“My decision is to let her go, but only if everyone else agrees.
 If anyone disagrees, you will keep caring for her.”

 We went around the table, one by one.
 Everyone agreed.
 It was time.
 They said once they removed everything, they were unsure how long the process of complete organ shut down would take.
 We knew that they had a group analyze her body since she was an organ donor.
 At least something of hers could live on.
 Help someone else out, but nothing could be saved.
-Every organ, even her eyes, were too damaged by the trauma she had suffered.
+Every organ, even her eyes, was too damaged by the trauma she had suffered.
 It solidified our decision.

 We waited for her to pass.
 Kristin and Weslee, my 2 best friends since childhood, drove the 3 hours down to Chicago to be with me.
 To support me in this shitty situation.
 They didn’t listen to me when I asked them to stay home.
 I was glad they didn’t.
 When the time finally came, we were called into her room.
-We all held hands and the Chaplains (they same from the day before and a new one) said some kind words and a few prayers.
-They stated time of death.
+We all held hands and the Chaplains (the same from the day before and a new one) said some kind words and a few prayers.
+They stated the time of death.
 We said one last goodbye and that was it.
 One last breath and Adam holding her hand, she was gone.

 The boy drove me home from the hospital.
 I felt guilty for being somewhat relieved that part was over.
 I knew I had a long road of pain ahead of me, but the unknown was now very much reality.
-On the Kennedy in front of IKEA my phone started to buzz and a white feather danced in front of my face.
+On the Kennedy in front of IKEA, my phone started to buzz and a white feather danced in front of my face.
 The air conditioning blowing it around and around.
 I tried to catch it, but couldn’t.
 I put that call to voicemail.
 I didn’t want to talk to anyone.

 I’ve only had one dream that I can remember where she appeared to me.
 It was vivid.
 The most vivid dream I’ve ever had.
 It was short.
-I woke up immediately afterwards.
+I woke up immediately afterward.
 She was helped into a room by someone else I knew; her arm slung over their shoulder.
 I was sitting on a sofa, and she stood in front of me.
 She had beams of light radiating from her body.
 I squinted.
 It was almost so bright I could hardly look at her…like trying to stare into the sky on a sunny day.
 I hugged her hard and asked her why she left me.
 Why did she go?
 She smiled and said, “I had to.
 I did it for you.”
 I told her I didn’t understand, but she said she had to say goodbye.
 She was helped out of the home I was sitting in.
 That was the first and only time she came to me.
 Every night I ask her to come back.
 If she has, I do not remember.

 The person who phoned me in the car…well, he phoned me again shortly after I returned to work.
-It was a couple weeks after my sister passed.
+It was a couple of weeks after my sister passed.
 He had heard the news and told me about his dad’s passing.
 He said, “My sister would find feathers lying about the house.
 She kept them in a jar on her mantle.”
 To this day, I still find white feathers.
 Sometimes they are stuck to my son’s pajamas or in my daughter’s hair when they wake.
 The boy vacuumed the entire house and found one on top of the vacuum cleaner after he turned around.
 I find them on the train.
 On my walk to the station.
 In my car.
 If you’ve noticed my logo, you’ll see it.
-It maybe just coincidence, but these little white feathers give me comfort.
+It may be just a coincidence, but these little white feathers give me comfort.
 Knowing she is all around me.
 Every day, every minute of my life.